 - National accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF), recognizing that our program meets the highest standards and criteria for neurorehabilitation programs.

 - Comprehensive team, specially trained and experienced to care for all aspects of your child’s recovery.
-Under the guidance of a pediatric neurologist, the team includes nurses, physicians, psychologists, neuropsychiatrists, therapists (physical, speech-language, occupational, music and art), social workers, teachers, dietitians, and child life specialists.
+Under the guidance of a pediatric neurologist, the team includes nurses, physicians, nurse practitioners, psychologists, neuropsychiatrists, therapists (physical, speech-language, occupational, music and art), social workers, teachers, dietitians, and child life specialists.
 Each team member brings child development expertise to the recovery process.

 - Diagnostic, pharmacology and treatment services under the guidance of a pediatric neurologist.